saumya1904/Sales-Insights-360-Power-BI-Dashboard/README.md

 # Sales-Insights-360-Power-BI-Dashboard

 ## Overview
 The "AtliQ Technologies Sales Insights 360" Power BI Dashboard is an all-encompassing analytical tool designed to empower decision-making across various departments of AtliQ Technologies.
 The dashboard serves as a single source of truth, offering deep insights into the company's financial, sales, marketing, supply chain, and executive operations.
-The report was developed to address the challenges posed by outdated data analytics methods, which led to significant business setbacks, particularly in the Latin American market.
+The report was developed to address the challenges posed by outdated data analytics methods, which led to significant business setbacks.

 ## Problem Statement
 AtliQ Technologies, a global leader in hardware manufacturing, faced substantial losses in Latin America due to reliance on outdated Excel-based analytics and intuition-driven decision-making.
 The leadership recognized the critical need for a modern, data-driven approach to business analysis, prompting the development of this comprehensive dashboard.